Contona1215/Python-Testing-Model/README.md

   - These are histograms, and it shows that most of the data is skewed in nature.
+  - Female has higher credit limits than male, while White and Asian customers has higher credit limit than hispanic and black customers.

 - **Final Iteration Plot**